kgashok/RPATraining/RPACamp.md

 # RPA Camp

+## Action items
+1. The first BOT in 10 min
+2. Versioning and tracking of BOTs

 ## _What is RPA?_

 Robotic Process Automation or RPA handles repetitive business processes using software robots to perform tasks and trigger error-free responses 24/7.
 It’s a type of software that enables  _**automation of even complex digital processes**_  by performing them much in the way that human users would perform them.